 Our Recomendations is Siddha Mala Rudraksha.

-This incredibly strong and popular combination uses all of the rudrakshas listed in our scriptures, from One to Fourteen mukhi, as well as Gaurishankar and Ganesha.
+This incredibly strong and popular combination uses all of the rudrakshas listed in our scriptures, from One to Fifteen Mukhi.
 A siddha mala is regarded as a one-stop remedy for the majority of common problems encountered in daily life, such as challenges, tension, fear, law suits, and family problems.
 The Fourteen mukhi in this mala enhances visualisation so that bad decisions are avoided and one can judge the type of individuals with whom one is working.
 This powerful combination ensures the safety of both the individual and the entire family.
-Lord Shiva states in one of the hindu scriptures that wearing all the beads (from one to Fourteen mukhi) makes one full of Shaivatva.
+Lord Shiva states in one of the hindu scriptures that wearing all the beads (from one to Fifteen mukhi) makes one full of Shaivatva.
 Shaivatva is a mental state.
 Nothing can make you tremble in this situation.
 This is the state of everlasting happiness.
 In this condition, nothing is created.
 When one attains Shaivatva, he or she realizes his or her true nature, which is boundless.

 Rudraksha Mala For Ladies To Wear (recommendation)

 9 mukhi offers Shakti maa's blessings on the wearer (The supreme mother).